awsdocs/amazon-eventbridge-user-guide/doc_source/eb-data-protection.md

 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.
 + If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

-We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
+We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with EventBridge or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
-Any data that you enter into EventBridge or other services might get picked up for inclusion in diagnostic logs\.
-When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.
+Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
+If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.

 ## Encryption at rest<a name="eb-encryption-at-rest"></a>

 EventBridge encrypts event metadata and message data that it stores\.
-By default, EventBridge encrypts data using 256\-bit Advanced Encryption Standard \(AES\-256\) under an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), which helps secure your data from unauthorized access\.
-There is no additional charge for encrypting your data by using the AWS owned CMK\.
+By default, EventBridge encrypts data using 256\-bit Advanced Encryption Standard \(AES\-256\) under an [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), which helps secure your data from unauthorized access\.
+There is no additional charge for encrypting your data by using the AWS owned key\.

 ## Encryption in transit<a name="eb-encryption-in-transit"></a>